Rate this feature

 Retry or resolve errors

 You can carefully retry one error at a time or quickly retry several errors as a batch.
-Note that you can automatically resolve duplicate errors or automatically retry intermittent errors.
-Also, understanding the classification of errors might help you to make changes and then resolve or retry your errors.
+For more details on retrying or resolving errors, see retry or resolve errors.

 Note: The check box in the Error list and the Add to batch check box in the Error details are linked.
 When you check the box next to an error in the Error list, the Add to batch box gets checked and vice-versa.